Akshat2512/ChatWave/README.md

 - Used FastAPI to handle realtime messaging.
 - Implemented chat memory management feature until instance is running.
 - Ensured smooth communication between the UI and the AI models, reducing latency and improving performance.

+### Memory Retention
+ Implemented a chat memory management chat conversations are managed both on server side using psql database and on client side using redux persists.

 ## Impact
 - Improved UI/UX design, making the application user-friendly.